Get to know safe crib alternatives for small spaces here, including their pros and cons, along with some recommended products.

 Here’s some of the most popular and highly recommended pack n plays/ playards online:

-Travel cribs are like pack n play but lighter and more portable.
-There are actually models that are interchangeble with a pack n play but I digress.
+Travel cribs are like a pack n play but lighter and more portable.
+There are actually travel crib models that are interchangeble with a pack n play.

-They are also great crib alternatives for small spaces and a practical choice for families who are always on the road.
+They are also great baby cribs for small apartments and a practical choice for families who are always on the road.

 Here are their pros and cons for you to think of before purchasing one: